bjpop/gurita/README.md

 optional arguments:
-  -h, --help            show this help message and exit --cmap COLOR_MAP_NAME
+  -h, --help            show this help message and exit --outdir DIR          Name of optional output directory.
+  --filetype FILETYPE   Type of input file
+  --name NAME           Name prefix for output files --version             show program's version number and exit --logfile LOG_FILE    record program progress in LOG_FILE --nolegend            Turn off the legend in the plot --filter EXPR         Filter rows: only retain rows that make this
+                        expression True
+  --navalues STR        Treat values in this space separated list as NA
+                        values.
+Example: --navalues ". - !"
+  --title STR           Plot title.
+By default no title will be added.
+  --width SIZE          Plot width in inches (default: 10) --height SIZE         Plot height in inches (default: 8) --cmap COLOR_MAP_NAME
                         Use this color map, will use Seaborn default if not specified